Biography of Anne Bronte

-Anne Bronte was the youngest of the famous Nineteenth Century novelist sisters
+Anne Bronte was the youngest of the famous nineteenth century Yorkshire novelist sisters.

 When and Where was Anne Bronte Born?